Shakthi008/A-GENERATIVE-CODE-ASSISTANT-USING-META-AI-FOR-END-TO-END-MULTI-PROGRAMMING-/README.md

 3. Run the code with the provided model path.

+4. **VS Code Integration on Google Colab**:
+   - Google Colab can be integrated with VS Code for generating code using this assistant.
+You can use Google Colab's ability to share notebooks and flag the required code to VS Code, enabling seamless interaction.

 ## Key Models Used
 - **4-bit Model**: Optimized for lower resource consumption while maintaining performance for general tasks.
 - **8-bit GGUF Model**: Provides a balance between performance and memory efficiency.